Jonas Gahr Støre: Prime Minister (2021–present)

 Støre was appointed prime minister on 14 October 2021, following his party's victory in the parliamentary election held in September.
 He formed a minority government, with the Labour Party and Centre Party.
+The Centre Party withdrew from government in late January 2025, leaving Støre in charge of the first Labour minority government in 25 years.
+Støre led his party to re-election at the 2025 parliamentary election.
+He announced that the Labour Party would continue as a minority government, and that he would invite the other red-green parties to conversations about the cooperation in the upcoming parliamentary term.

-Domestic
+Domestic policy

 Støre made his government's ascension declaration on 18 October, reiterating major parts of the government platform.
 These included "to combat social dumping and carry out a major clean-up in Norwegian working life to secure permanent, full-time positions with Norwegian pay and working conditions", to remove general access to temporary hiring, to limit hiring, to fight work-related crime, and to stop the release of the taxi industry.
 As regards industrial policy, Støre commented that "to succeed, we must ensure that Norwegian natural resources, including reasonably renewable energy, remain a competitive advantage for Norwegian industry", while also announcing a green industry initiative where the state would participate to get new industry up and running.
 Regarding regional policy, Støre said that the government would put forward a case to the Storting to separate Troms and Finnmark once again, and doing the same for Viken, if the county council should wish to do so.
 In regard to transport, Støre stated that "the prices on national and county road ferries shall be halved during the four-year period", while also reiterating the promise of free ferries between islands and communities without a road connection to the mainland.
 This also included ferry connections carrying under 100 000 passengers annually.

 Støre also announced that his government would act to reduce the increased electricity prices, and indicated that this could be in place within a short timespan.

 In a parliamentary session a week after assuming office, Støre defended the idea of increasing the sales tax on more expensive electric cars.
 He said that the money earned could be used to construct new charging stations.
 He further said that his government would initiate discussions with the European Union about how to strengthen their cooperation to reach the climate goals.
 Conservative Party leader Erna Solberg also called on Støre to clarify his government's strategy to tackle COVID-19, following a recent spike in hospital admissions.
 Støre responded that his government was following the COVID-19 situation and would inform the Storting and public if necessary.
 He also notably said: "Something must have happened since Thursday until today that gives cause for concern when one now wants a briefing from the Prime Minister in the Storting."
 He also said that the government had not received any messages from health authorities that would give cause for deep concern.